cetanhota/weatherstation/README.md

 # weatherstation
-Python Code for Pi-WeatherStation
+Python Code for Pi-WeatherStation using DHT and BMP sensor.

+MySQL Database for backend data collection.

-R Code for Reporting
+R Code for Reporting.

-html / php for webapp
+html / php for webapp.